-Whilst enjoying the comfort of one comfortable inn, we ride in a different direction each day including a trail to the beach.
+Ride in a different direction each day, including a trail to the beach, while enjoying the comfort the recently converted Can Grau base.
 Andalusian horses will adeptly guide you on this discovery trail deep into the heart of Catalonia where the riding is as varied as the ever changing landscapes of the region.
 There are plenty of opportunities to canter along the plains and meadows, over river valleys and through the winding forest trails.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from JP of Kingston upon Thames on 20/04/2022

 6 days / 5 nights / 4 riding days itinerary

 Arrive in the evening at the equestrian farm of Can Grau, located in the beautiful Empordá region of Catalonia.
 This 200 year-old, recently renovated farmhouse ('Masia' in local Catalan language), is set deep in the countryside away from the mainstream tourist routes.
 Over a delicious home-cooked meal, the guides will outline the daily program and discuss the abilities and preferences of each rider so they can match guests with the perfect mount from the school of beautiful Spanish x Arab horses.